alexqfredrickson/notes/aws/aws.md

 It is a free service, but S3/EBS volumes/EC2 instances cost money obviously.

+### GuardDuty

+GuardDuty is a continual monitoring system that scans an AWS account for malicious activity.
+It looks at S3 events, EKS control planes and audit logs, ECS, EC2, malware on EBS volumes, malware on S3, brute force attacks against RDS (and suspicious login attempts), VPC flow logs, and Lambda functions communicating with threat actors.

 ### Glue

 Glue is a serverless data integration service that allows end-users to analyze, and perform ETL on data from multiple sources.
 It is used for ML, analytics, and application development.